aws-samples/config-resource-compliance-dashboard/README.md

 Log into the AWS Management Console for your **Dashboard account**.

 1. Open the CloudFormation console and upload the template file `cloudformation/cid-crcd-resources.yaml`.
 Specify these parameters:
-   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`
+   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`.
-   - `User name of QuickSight user` User name of QuickSight user (as displayed in QuickSight admin panel), see [here](https://quicksight.aws.amazon.com/sn/admin#users)
+   - `User name of QuickSight user` User name of QuickSight user (as displayed in QuickSight admin panel), see [here](https://quicksight.aws.amazon.com/sn/admin#users).
    - `Log Archive account ID` The number of the Log Archive account.
-Notice this in NOT where you are currently logged in
+Notice this in NOT where you are currently logged in.
-   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data
+   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data.
    - `Dashboard account ID` Insert the number of the AWS account where you are currently logged in.
-It is important that this is different than the value in `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment
+It is important that this is different than the value in `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment.
-   - `Dashboard bucket` Insert the name of the Amazon S3 bucket that will collect AWS Config data.
-This bucket will be created by the CloudFormation template.
-It is important that this is different than the value in `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment
+   - `Dashboard bucket` Insert the name of the Amazon S3 bucket that will collect AWS Config data on the Dashboard account.
+This bucket will be created by the CloudFormation template, so you can choose any name for you bucket.
+It is important that this is different than the value in `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment.
    - `Configure S3 event notification` Leave it at the default value.
-This parameter is ignored in this deployment mode
+This parameter is ignored in this deployment mode.
    - `Configure cross-account replication` Leave it at the default value.
-This parameter is ignored in this deployment mode
+This parameter is ignored in this deployment mode.
-   - **Leave every other parameter to its default value**
+   - **Leave every other parameter to its default value**.
 1. Run the template.
 1. Note down the output values of the CloudFormation template.